kdstheace/blog_daniel/src/main/java/com/danielsoo/study/QA/restAPI.md

       2. Make springBoot internally query them.
       3. Or manually, Main implements CommandLineRunner and override run(), put block of codes
    3. Create RDS and connect it to local workbench, and applicaton
-   4. Deploy Jar to deploy
+   4. Deploy Jar to deploy through BeanStalk
-      1. Maven clean > install
+      1. set target as prd in application.properties> Maven clean > install
+      2. .jar is created in a target folder
+      3. AWS BeanStalk > create application > upload .jar file > more configuration > setting DB account, password > Create button
+      * it internally make S3 storage as well
+      5.